How to Talk to Your Teen about Suicide and Bullying

 Help equip your teens to stand up for their peers who are in danger of suicide.
 Use the following talking points and ideas to teach them about suicide, bullying, and suicide prevention.

 1. Find the right time.
 Choose a time when you can have a conversation without being interrupted.
-If you aren’t sure how to start a conversation, use a recent news story as a starting point.
+If you aren’t sure how to start a conversation, use our conversation starter about euthanasia/assisted suicide.
+This short lesson is taken from our Without Mercy four-day lesson and will help your child understand suicide from a Catholic perspective.

-2. Start with words of affirmation.
+2. Use words of affirmation.
 Remind your teen that every human being is a gift that we must treasure and protect.
 Each person is irreplaceable.
 We should make words of affirmation part of our daily routine.
 We need to let others, especially our own children, know they are valued.

 3. Identify suicide.
 Emphasize that the threat of suicide is a cry for help for people in mental, physical, or emotional distress.
 Suicide is a mortal sin because it’s man’s rejection of the gift of life God has given him.
 It is our job to reach out to others and make sure they feel loved and receive the help they need.
 The Catechism of the Catholic Church reminds us that even though suicide is a mortal sin, God in His mercy can still reach out in those final moments to persons who have taken their own lives (see Catechism of the Catholic Church paragraphs 2280-2283 on suicide).